de-nuke/anki-history-recorder/manual.md

 #### Simple summary of your answers

-Collected data an be used to prepare a simple summary of your learning process.
+Collected data can be used to prepare a simple summary of your learning process.
 You can check which words are the most common in the answers, at what time in a day you answer the most cards or when was the longest study session.